-Why I (probably) won't become a React Engineer
+Why I (probably) won't become a React Developer

-A career that I have been pursuing a while now is React Developer/Engineer.
+A career that I have been pursuing a while now is React Developer.
 Why is that?
-I guess I like working with it and the component focussed development is right up my alley.
+I guess I like working with React developer tools and the component focused development is right up my alley.

 However, as time drifts by, I accept this will probably never happen.

 I am a WordPress developer.
 At the time of writing, I have about 6 years of experience working with WordPress and PHP (via proxy).
-Disposing of that knowledge for the blonde with big tits, which is how I see React, would probably be a terrible idea.
+Disposing of that knowledge for the blonde with big tits, which is how I see a React developer job, would probably be a terrible idea.

 One of the issues you face as a WordPress developer is people immediately think all you do is tinker with themes.
 You visit a theme directory, purchase something for about £100, style it up and sell for a markup.
 The codebase of that theme will probably be shocking, but who cares?